A Guide to Medicare Premiums & Deductibles

 What About Your Part B Deductible?

-In 2021, the deductible is $203.
+In 2023, the deductible is $226.
 It is not income-related.
 Everyone who has Part B pays the same amount for the deductible.
-After your costs have reached $203 for a year, you will pay 20% of any remaining costs (and Medicare will pay 80%) unless you have Supplemental (Medigap) coverage.
+After your costs have reached $226 for a year, you will pay 20% of any remaining costs (and Medicare will pay 80%) unless you have Medicare Supplemental Insurance (Medigap) coverage.
 The decision to decline Part B means you will be on your own for any of the costs related to physician services, ambulances, lab work, etc.

-Late enrollment in Part B has serious financial implications because you will pay more for your Part B coverage every month you wait.
-Many Supplemental or Medigap plans cover the Part B deductible.
-However, monthly premiums are not covered by these plans.
+Late enrollment in Medicare Part B has serious financial implications because you may pay more for your Part B coverage every month you wait.
+Many Medicare Supplemental Insurance or (Medigap) plans help cover the Part B deductible.
+However, monthly Part B premiums are not covered by these plans.

-The most important message about costs in Medicare is to enroll when you are eligible.
-Waiting to enroll until after you are 65 will cost you a lot more.
+The most important message about costs in Medicare may be to enroll when you are eligible.
+Waiting to enroll until after you are 65 could cost you a lot more.

 1Coinsurance is payments shared by you and Medicare on a percentage basis.
 (Medicare generally pays 80% and you pay 20%).
 Copays are set fees you pay for doctor visits or prescription drugs.
 See our page on coinsurance and copays.